rfponce/simple-calculator/README.md

 Simple Calculator is a program to make basic arithmetic calculations like adding, subtracting, multiplying, and dividing, as well as calculating percentages.
 Also, it can store values in memory, add and subtract them.

+You can select and copy the display result.

 ## Usage

 Input a value with the keypad on the screen or the physical keyboard, select an operator, enter the second value, then press = to make a calculation.